alex-bellon/wikipedia/README.md

 - [Carcinisation](https://en.wikipedia.org/wiki/Carcinisation) - an example of convergent evolution in which a crustacean evolves into a crab-like form from a non-crab-like form.
 - [Chrismatic megafauna](https://en.wikipedia.org/wiki/Charismatic_megafauna) - large animal species with symbolic value or widespread popular appeal, and are often used by environmental activists to achieve environmentalist goals.
 - [Exploding Animals](https://en.wikipedia.org/wiki/Category:Exploding_animals)
+- [Larry](https://en.wikipedia.org/wiki/Larry_(cat)) - a cat who has served as Chief Mouser to the Cabinet Office at 10 Downing Street since 2011.
 - [Mike the Headless Chicken](https://en.wikipedia.org/wiki/Mike_the_Headless_Chicken) - a Wyandotte chicken that lived for 18 months after his head had been cut off.
 - [Nim Chimpsky](https://en.wikipedia.org/wiki/Nim_Chimpsky) - a chimp who was taught sign language, and his longest quote was "Give orange me give eat orange me eat orange give me eat orange give me you"
 - [Potoooooooo](https://en.wikipedia.org/wiki/Potoooooooo) - an 18th-century Thoroughbred racehorse who won over 30 races and defeated some of the greatest racehorses of the time.
 He went on to be a sire.
 He is now best known for the unusual spelling of his name, pronounced Potatoes.